jerryli65/Masters/sop/ut-2.md

 To add:

 * I mean, I have to mention Pipeline and SDD, right?
+I think the way to do this is to indicate that I am ENTHUSIASTICALLY the focal for this, as an example of "keeping up with the times"